CarlosPizarroMorales/fullstackopen-submissions/part2/phonebook/README.md

 ## Exercise 2.8 - The Phonebook Step 3
 Expand your application by allowing users to add phone numbers to the phone book.
 You will need to add a second input element to the form (along with its own event handler)

+## Exercise 2.9 - The Phonebook Step 4
+Implement a search field that can be used to filter the list of people by name.

+You can implement the search field as an input element that is placed outside the HTML form.
+The filtering logic shown in the image is case insensitive, meaning that the search term arto also returns results that contain Arto with an uppercase A.

+Hardcode dummy data into your app to test this feature.